memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/return.md

 +---------------------------+
 ```

-# 6. Handling uncommon character
+# 6. Handling uncommon characters

 Uncommon characters are handled using placeholder variables enclosed with the symbol `\``.
-Fpr example, a query could look like this:
+For example, a query could look like this:

 ```openCypher
 MATCH (`An uncommon variable!`)